 All StyleSEAL filters are independently tested at Nelson Labs, Salt Lake City, UT, USA in compliance with US-FDA regulations 21 CFR Parts 210, 211 and 280 at a particle size of 0.3 microns.

-- Costs significantly less long term
+- Costs less in the long term

-- No risk of damage during cleaning
+- No risk of damaging the filters during washing

 Below is the Air Quality Index (AQI) scale and our recommended filter chart:

-Carbon Additive (+) Absorbs Gaseous Pollutants and Odors
+Carbon Absorbs Gasses and Odors

 - Sulfur dioxide (SO2),